 One of my friends married a man, only to come home early one day to find him in bed with another man.

 A gay acquaintance, raised in a religious family, married a woman in hopes of living a good Christian life.

 They’re all now divorced.

-Gays marrying straights does not help the divorce rate.
+Actually, gays and straights marrying each other does not help the divorce rate.

-Gays marrying gays could be a relief to single gals.
-After my friends’ experiences I became paranoid that a gay man would try to marry me, trying to pass or not be gay, or something.
-I wished that gays could simply marry who they wanted so I wouldn’t have to deal with that.
+After my friends’ experiences I became paranoid that a gay man would try to marry me, trying to pass, or trying not to be gay, or something.
+I wished that gays could be out in the open and simply marry who they wanted so I wouldn’t have to deal with that.

 In that case, everyone from my birth family, except for my brother, would have to get divorced immediately.
 My father and his wife, whom he married late in life, never had children.
 My mother and her husband married in their 60’s.
 I’ve suffered fertility problems, myself.
 My brother, who sired three children, is the only one who’s safe from these folks.